This is a session for expectant parents who wish to find out more about breastfeeding multiples.

 Book a course

 We run Webinars for anyone interested in breastfeeding multiples.
 The webinar focuses on the challenges of breastfeeding twins and triplets and provides information specific to those challenges.
 Please be aware that in an hour it is not possible to cover in detail general information on how to breastfeed.
 The webinars are delivered by an NCT Breastfeeding Counsellor or an NCT Breastfeeding Peer Supporter who are also mothers of multiples.
+Some of the topics covered are as follows:

 You can access the webinar by using your computer and speakers (you do not need a webcam) or by telephone.
 Questions can be asked during the webinar via your keyboard.
 The session is recorded an a link to listen back will be sent out after the webinar.
 It is therefore not necessary to listen 'live' to the session.